muhammadmueenarif/CSS3-and-Bootstrap-for-Absolute-Beginners/readme.txt

 then click on web api. google maps embedd api and select javascript api from left side bar. then there will bee different options and i will click on below button create a map with marker. a example code would be given. copy the code and change api key with your key and then map will be shown. put lat and lang for marker.

+Lec 12.
+Image Carousal.
+When we open website, images show sliding on website, it is carousel.
+Just goto google and search bootstrap carousel and copy the code and use it accordingly. you can use with icons and without icons and active class and many more.